LafeLabs/thing/whiteboard/README.md

-Virtual white board on top of literal whiteboard
+Virtual white board on top of physical whiteboard